vknysh79/assesment/README.md

 # from Bonus Task - access to diffrent teams I would use the next approach
 --
-# Staging approach is implemented in Jenkins_staging file + service and deployment yaml files.
+# A. Staging approach is implemented in Jenkins_staging file + service and deployment yaml files. ( k8s/staging)
---

-# Different NS and different Binding and Roles for Teams I would use the next approach
+# B. Different NS and different Binding and Roles for Teams I would use the next approach

 # DevOps Group  - cluster-admin since it has a whole access
 # QA Group - Staging & Dev Environment - Full Access but No Delete

-# All files located in K8S/Access_roles
+# All files located in K8S/access_roles

-# to apply all of them
 # Apply DevOps admin access
 kubectl apply -f devops-admin-role.yaml kubectl apply -f devops-admin-binding.yaml